hawkinsw/quic-wg-wiki/Implementations.md

 ### [goquic](https://github.com/devsisters/goquic)

-Work-in-progress QUIC implementation for Go.
-This is based on libquic library.
+Out-of-date QUIC implementation for Go.
+This is based on libquic library, which has not been updated in years.

 - **Language:** Go
 - **Version:** Q030, Q031, Q032, Q033, Q033, Q034, Q035, Q036.